johnperry-math/AoC2020/README.md

 ## Day 14: Docking Data

-Determine the values or memory to write to, according to a given bit mask.
+Determine the values or memory to write to, according to a given bit mask, completed.
 Time to use the `mod` types! so that we can `and` and `or`;
 Ada only allows masking with `mod` types; see `Turn_On` and `Turn_Off`.
 Finally found a place to use `renames` where I didn't feel at least a little